Planning Your Distribution Strategy

 Use Platform Access (create user account) when:

-Use Portals (external sharing) when:
+Use Internal Portals when:

-The default for external people should be Portals.
-Only create platform accounts when portals truly can't meet the need-which is rare.
+The default for external people should be External Portals.
+Only create platform accounts when portals truly can't meet the need—which is rare.

 Common Distribution Mistakes